jcmtallon/garage_sale/README.md

 The app was designed so it can be deployed on a Vercel Hobby account using continous integration and serverless functions to integrate with the Google Sheets spreadsheet.

 Once you setup Vercel and integrate it with your Github account, deploying the app is as simple as pushing your code to one of your branches.

+Finally, you must also register the same environment variables contained in your `/.env.local` file in the admin page of your Vercel project.